Nepal: 3 ministers inducted by new caretaker PM Karki sworn in | Politics

 - Nepal

-Nepal President Ramchandra Paudel on Monday administered the oath of office to three ministers inducted by newly appointed caretaker Prime Minister Sushila Karki into her cabinet.
-Karki, 73, the Himalayan nation's first woman prime minister, assumed office on Sunday.
-She inducted Kulman Ghising, Rameshwor Khanal, and Om Prakash Aryal as ministers later in the day.

-The swearing-in ceremony of the three ministers took place at the President's Office, Sheetal Niwas, Maharjgunj, here.
+The Cabinet, mandated to hold parliamentary polls within six months, now has four members, including Prime Minister Karki, who will oversee the remaining ministerial portfolios.

+Karki, 73, became Nepal's first woman prime minister on Sunday, ending days of political uncertainty after the ouster of Prime Minister K P Sharma Oli following youth-led 'Gen Z' protests against his government over corruption and a government ban on social media.

-Former finance secretary Khanal has been sworn in as Finance Minister, while former Nepal Electricity Authority managing director Ghising has taken charge of three portfolios: energy, water resources and irrigation; physical infrastructure and transport; and urban development.
+Ghising, former Nepal Electricity Authority CEO, has taken charge of three portfolios: energy, water resources and irrigation; physical infrastructure and transport; and urban development, while former finance secretary Rameshwor Khanal has been sworn in as Finance Minister.

-Aryal, an advocate, has been sworn in as Minister for Home Affairs and for Law, Justice and Parliamentary Affairs.
+Om Prakash Aryal, a prominent lawyer who played a key role in the recent Gen Z negotiations, has been sworn in as Minister for Home Affairs and for Law, Justice and Parliamentary Affairs.

+Appointed as energy minister in the Karki government, his first decision is to pursue the collection of dues from dedicated and trunk lines.
+According to NEA, around Rs 7 billion remains unpaid by 28 industries using such lines, My Republica newspaper reported.

+Khanal, a former finance secretary, earlier chaired the High-Level Economic Reform Recommendation Commission and submitted a 447-page reform report to the Oli government.

-Soon after the swearing-in ceremony, they assumed their respective offices.
-Former chief justice Karki was appointed as the Prime Minister at the recommendation of agitating 'Gen Z' group to head the caretaker government, which is mandated to conduct fresh elections on March 5, 2026.
+Karki, who served as the Supreme Court's chief justice in 2016 and 2017, was appointed as the Prime Minister at the recommendation of the 'Gen Z' group to head the caretaker government, which is mandated to conduct fresh elections on March 5, 2026.

-She took oath on September 12, ending days of political uncertainty after the abrupt resignation of prime minister K P Sharma Oli following widespread anti-government protests spearheaded by 'Gen Z' group against a ban on social media and alleged corruption.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)